Connected to my last post… a love letter to my poverty:

 Without your recollection, without your scars…

-as the alarm bells inside the soul and mind.
+As the alarm bells chime… within the depths of soul and mind.

 Stay with me, my dear “traumas of difficult times.”